lethevimlet/ender3pro-firmware/README.md

 ### Other Important Stuff
 - PC12 is used for smart filament instead of PC15
 - S_CURVE_ACCELERATION makes quite and fast prints
+- Always use M502, M500 after flashing Marlin with new settings to ensure that the new values are saved to EEPROM.